 Let’s talk about existing semantic relevance.
-Just to remind everybody, the first thing we talked about was keyword purpose to landing page match.
+Just to remind everybody, we first discussed keyword purpose to landing page match.
 The second topic is Existing Semantic Relevance.

 What’s existing semantic relevance?
 Simple: the site is already talking about that topic.
 Therefore, Google—the search engine—and other search engines have already established a contextual relationship between you, your brand, and your generic topic.

 Go to the Keyword Planner and type your domain name inside the Your Product or Service box.
-Take note: don’t type it in your landing page; type it inside the keyword box.
+Don’t type it in your landing page; type it inside the keyword box.
 Type it in the product or service box.
 Once you do that, click Get Ideas.

-And once you get ideas Google will present you into this page and will typically drop you either in Ad Group Ideas or Keyword ideas.
+Once you get ideas, Google will present you on this page and will typically drop you either in Ad Group Ideas or Keyword Ideas.
 Select Keyword Ideas.

 [slide: Existing Ranking Equity]

 Number 3.
-And before I move to number 3, I’ll just remind you number 2, so number 1.
-Keyword to landing page match; number 2.
-Existing semantic relevance; number 3.
+Before I move to number 3, I’ll just remind you of number 2.
+So number 1.
+Keyword to landing page match, number 2.
+Existing semantic relevance, and number 3.
 Existing ranking equity.

-However, if you take a look at the position, it’s already good enough.
-The brand’s relationship to that term is good enough to be on position 8.
-That tells you the search engine has a good understanding of the relationship of the brand to that generic keyword.
+However, if you look at the position, it’s already good enough.
+The brand’s relationship to that term is good enough to be in position 8.
+That tells you the search engine understands the brand’s relationship to that generic keyword.

 [slide: Supportive Content]

 Bernard: Let’s move on to the last.
-After I’ve moved on from existing ranking equity, the last thing you need to take a look at in order to identify whether that keyword is a good idea or not is Supportive Content.
+After I’ve moved on from existing ranking equity, the last thing you need to look at to identify whether that keyword is a good idea or not is Supportive Content.
 In short, is the content already talked about inside the content of your site?

 One of the characteristics of a perfectly optimized page is keyword targetedness.
-You can’t rank for a term that you’re too ashamed to mention.
+You can’t rank for a term you’re too ashamed to mention.
 You can’t.
-In order for you to become relevant for a term you must be free to mention that term inside your page.
+To become relevant for a term, you must be free to mention that term on your page.

 The keyword topic and the client should have the following relationships:

 The first kind of relationship is called a semantic relationship.
-A semantic relationship is simple; you’re actually talking about the topic.
-You’re actually talking about that keyword.
-The next relationship your content has to have to the keyword is a contextual relationship.
+A semantic relationship is simple; you’re talking about the topic.
+You’re talking about that keyword.
+The next relationship your content has to have to the keyword is contextual relationship.

 What is a contextual relationship?
 You’re already talking about topics that are related to that keyword.
 And then the last relationship that you need to take into consideration is called a syntactic relationship, or syntax.

-Now why would a page like this rank, right?
-This is where Google is establishing a semantic relationship between the site’s homepage and white label social media, and so on and so forth.
-And Google just orders this based on relevance and the power of those pages, and so on and so forth.
+Now, why would a page like this rank right?
+This is where Google establishes a semantic relationship between the site’s homepage, white-label social media, and so on.
+And Google just orders this based on relevance, those pages’ power, and so on.

-But in short, it would be easier for you to rank pages, it would be easier for you to rank keywords where you’ve got pages with great supporting content for that keyword existing.
+But in short, it would be easier for you to rank pages, and it would be easier for you to rank keywords where you’ve got pages with great supporting content for that keyword.

 Let’s talk about the use of long-tail versus short-tail keywords.
 When do you use short-tail or long-tail in your keywords?
 And the answer is, it sort of depends.
 It depends on what your website is supposed to do.

-Whenever I talk about winning an SEO campaign and selecting keywords, I like to use the wedding analogy.
+Whenever I talk about winning an SEO campaign and selecting keywords, I use the wedding analogy.

 [slide: The Wedding Analogy]

-A wedding can be beautiful and fast, but it’s not going to be cheap.
-A wedding can be cheap and fast, but it’s not going to be beautiful.
-And a wedding can be cheap and beautiful but it’s not going to be fast.
+A wedding can be beautiful and fast, but it will be costly.
+A wedding can be cheap and fast, but it will not be beautiful.
+A wedding can be cheap and beautiful but will be slow.

-This analogy is what I use whenever I need to describe SEO campaigns that run with us.
-I need to find out when I talk to customers which one is negotiable.
+This analogy is what I use to describe SEO campaigns that run with us.
+When I talk to customers, I need to find out which is negotiable.
 Is the budget negotiable?
 Is the marketing goal negotiable?
 Or is the time negotiable?
 But one of the three things has to be negotiable.

 [slide: Keyword Density and Grouping]

-I’ll move on to talking more about our methodology and this time it’s a guide to keyword density and grouping.
-Remember, feel free to make use of the chat box on the right if you guys have questions.
+I’ll move on to talking more about our methodology, and this time, it’s a guide to keyword density and grouping.
+Remember to use the chat box on the right if you guys have questions.

 Let’s talk about SEO Reseller’s keyword density and grouping.

 What’s page density?
 Page density is the number of times the keyword is mentioned inside the entire page’s source code.
-That means including navs, including branding, including footers.
-How many times are the core terms used or how many times are the keywords used throughout the entire page?
+That means including navs, branding, and footers.
+How many times are the core terms used, or how many times are the keywords used throughout the entire page?

-Content density just talks about how many times the keyword is mentioned within the body, HTML tags.
+Content density just talks about how often the keyword is mentioned within the body and HTML tags.

-So when we assess websites, in order to figure out whether they are over-optimized or not, we try to make sure that keywords are not mentioned greater than 5% of the time throughout the page.
+When we assess websites to figure out whether they are over-optimized or not, we try to make sure that keywords are not mentioned greater than 5% of the time throughout the page.

-These are critical markers because you could get Panda warnings if you over-optimize you keywords to greater than these values.
+These are critical markers because you could get Panda warnings if you over-optimize your keywords to greater than these values.

 Bernard: When we actually execute your content, we will only write 1-2% keyword density in any webpage content that we create.
-And when we create off-page content and then we blog outreach for you the content will only contain the keyword a maximum 1-2%.
-And we really try to limit it closer to 1 then we try to limit it to 2.
+And when we create off-page content and blog outreach for you, the content will only contain the keyword a maximum of 1-2%.
+And we try to limit it closer to 1, then we try to limit it to 2.

 Google does not like advertorial content.
-If your off-page looks like it’s endorsing you, it is a clear sign to the search engine that you bought the link, or there is a commercial relationship between you and whoever posted the content, and that’s link buying, which violates Google’s quality guidelines.
+Suppose your off-page looks like it’s endorsing you.
+In that case, it is a clear sign to the search engine that you bought the link, or there is a commercial relationship between you and whoever posted the content, and that’s link buying, which violates Google’s quality guidelines.

 Try not to intervene in what kind of off-page there is about you.
 The only thing that matters about off-page is the referral traffic and the noise about you online.

 More on keyword density and grouping.
-Keyword grouping is the practice of categorizing keywords into groups in order to simplify PPC campaign administration.
-However, for SEO we also group our keywords.
+Keyword grouping is the practice of categorizing keywords into groups to simplify PPC campaign administration.
+However, for SEO, we also group our keywords.

-An example is digital marketing agency, digital marketing company, and digital marketing service provider.
-I have seen clients group digital marketing agency, digital marketing, and digital marketing service together.
+Examples are digital marketing agencies, digital marketing companies, and digital marketing service providers.
+I have seen clients group digital marketing agencies, digital marketing, and digital marketing service together.
 Those are not all contextually the same.

-Let’s give you guys some practical applications of what we’ve learned so far.
+Let’s give you guys some practical applications of what we’ve learned.

 [slide: Challenges in Keyword Selection (and How to Overcome Them)]